nrv-framework/NRV/docs/usersguide/simulables.rst

 Axons
 =====

-The ``axon`` class is abstract, meaning that the end user cannot directly instantiate an axon.
-Instead, two daughter classes are accessible for the end-user for myelinated and unmyelinated fibers.
+The :class:`~nrv.nmod._axons.axon` is abstract, meaning that the end user cannot directly instantiate an axon.
+Instead, two daughter classes are accessible for the end-user for :class:`~nrv.nmod._myelinated.myelinated` and :class:`~nrv.nmod._unmyelinated.unmyelinated` fibers.

 Generic parameters for all axons are defined by default and can be changed, as both unmyelinated and myelinated axons inherit from them.

 Some useful methods are inherited by both unmyelinated and myelinated fibers:

-* The ``simulate`` method that solves the neural model.
+* The :meth:`~nrv.nmod.axon.simulate` method that solves the neural model.

   .. list-table:: Arguments of simulate method
       :widths: 15 25 50